Net Nanny Review 2024: Good Enough for Your Family?

 What devices does Net Nanny work on?

-For parents, Net Nanny has native apps for Android and iOS — you can also access the parent dashboard from any device with a web browser.
-For children, Net Nanny has apps that are able to monitor Android, iOS, Windows, macOS, and Kindle Fire Devices.
+For parents, Net Nanny has a native app for iOS — you can also access the parent dashboard from any device with a web browser.
+For children, Net Nanny has apps that are able to monitor iOS, Windows, and macOS devices.

 All of Net Nanny’s apps are really easy to use, and its apps for parents have a consistent interface across all platforms.
 Its mobile app for children, however, is more functional than its desktop counterpart — which honestly is a bit of a shame because some of the best parental control apps in 2024 have super functional desktop applications.